Music that has impacted my life

 Friends.
 Living out in the country with not a lot of houses close by, my friends came from school and church.
 My two closest friends during the first years of kindergarten and elementary school were Jeff and Casey.
 They moved away before elementary school was over.
 Mom worked at the public library during my youngest days, and she dropped me off at a family called the Burks.
 I enjoyed spending time with those kids too.
 On our street Chad Noyes lived about a half a mile away.
 As time moved on more houses were built on the road, and I remember playing (and sometimes getting in arguments) with Jason Roper, Dwayne Gebs, and Scott Fredrickson.
 At church were also Randon and Ryan Neagle (twins), Adam Gleason, Brian Baxter, and probably many others that I should remember but cannot recall right now.
 Besides playing football (no organized league for kids then, just casual kid-led play time.) with them, we were involved in cub scout activities together.

 I learned to occupy my time creatively.
-I loved making things out of boxes, tape, and glue.
+I loved making things out of boxes, and tape.
+I remember making a box robot as big as me.
 I would spend hours with the little, green, now classic, plastic army men, and little plastic cowboys and Indians.
 Wade gave me an army doll that stood about 11” tall when he felt too old for it.
 Stony, was his name.
 He and I had grand adventures together.
 As an adult, I gave him back to Wade as a Christmas present.
 (As I am writing this personal history, I grew nostalgic and decided to look on line to see if a Stony doll was still available.
 I found one and bought it.
 Definitely an impulse buy based on emotions.
 I am excited.
 I do feel like a little boy again just waiting for that package to arrive.)

 Pets.
 Wade and Julie had pets.
 I remember a ginormous dog named Lash that Wade had.
 Julie had a Siamese cat, and a Pekinese dog named Dushka.
 I remember my uncle Kenny and aunt Bonnie gave me a white Malamute puppy as my first dog, but that dog and Lash chased cars, and that was the demise of my first pet.
 I don’t remember seeing its body after it was hit, maybe Dad and Mom spared me that sight.
 But, I do remember sobbing violently holding only his detached white tail in my hands.